Anastasia Leonova – Glocal Artists in a Heterotopic Berlin

 Ukrainian curator Anastasia Leonova SomoS' project.

-SomoS is pleased to welcome Anastasia Leonova for a 6-month curatorial residency, culminating in a themed group exhibition entitled “Berlin Heterotopias.”
+SomoS is pleased to welcome Anastasia Leonova for a 6-month curatorial residency, culminating in a themed group exhibition about “Berlin Heterotopias.”

 Leonova comes to Berlin from Ukraine for six months of intensive networking and research leading towards her final exhibition project that will explore what it means to be a local artist operating in a globalized and interconnected culture, especially in Berlin, a city renowned for the international scope and texture of its creative community.